 Grow trees that produce berries in the winter months.

 Fruit bearing trees are very popular with most birds and many trees will hold onto their fruit well into winter.
 Some favorites are:

 Grow Native Grasses

 Attracting birds in winter is easy if you have grasses in your yard.
 Native grasses have a long growing season and many send out flower or seed heads in late fall.
 These make a wonderful source or wintertime food for birds.
-Some examples are: